 FIRST Lego League (FLL) Challenge Teams

 FIRST Lego League (FLL) Teams #60420 and #61136 are the first two FLL teams sponsored by the Broomfield Robotics Club and were rookie teams for the ‘23-’24 Masterpiece season.
-Teams #64939 and #64936 were launched in 2024.
-These four teams currently have a total of 40 members in grades 4-7.
-They meet twice a week during the summer and fall to get ready for their competition in November, and then they meet twice a month during the spring to work on skills and fun projects.
+Teams #64939 and #64936 were launched in 2024, and we’re excited to add two new teams, the BroomBits and the BroomBytes for the 2026-2027 season!
+Our teams meet twice a week during the summer and fall to get ready for their competition in November, and then they meet twice a month during the spring to work on skills and fun projects.

 We believe that we all benefit from working with teammates who are different than ourselves.
 In this spirit, our goal is to create teams that are as diverse as possible.
 We encourage female students, students of color, students who are neuro-diverse, and students who speak languages other than English to join.
 Students from these demographics are dramatically underrepresented in STEM careers, and part of our mission is to change that!